buckhx/gofence-profiling/README.md

 The benchmarks were ran between two Digital Ocean droplets in the same data center with private networking enabled The bodies.lua script cycles through requests.geo.jsonl composed of ~1k MTA buses are used to emulate taxis and 10k+ tweets emulate ride requests.
 The fences are based on NYC 2010 Census Tracts.
-All data is in /nyc
+All data is in [nyc](nyc)

+Profiling graphs generated from pprof are ran using the --profile file to mount the /pprof/debug endpoints and can be found in the [pprof directory](pprof).

+The binary used for these benchmarks is included in this repo

 @gofence
 * 1 Intel(R) Xeon(R) CPU E5-2620 0 @ 2.00GHz
 * Ubuntu 15.04
 * fence v0.0.4
 * go 1.6
-* wrk 4.0.0
 * Private Networking - NYC3

 @wrkr